Porsche SE chairman says unaware of VW-Fiat talks

-WEISSACH Germany (Reuters) - The supervisory board chairman of Porsche Automobil Holding SE (PSHG_p.DE), which owns 50.7 percent of Volkswagen (VOWG_p.DE), said he was unaware of any talks between the German carmaker and Italy’s Fiat Chrysler FIA.MI.
+WEISSACH, Germany, July 18 (Reuters) - The supervisory board chairman of Porsche Automobil Holding SE, which owns 50.7 percent of Volkswagen, said he was unaware of any talks between the German carmaker and Italy’s Fiat Chrysler .

 “I don’t know anything about talks with Fiat”, Wolfgang Porsche said on Friday.